-PhD-project: Screened Visions / National Visions
+PhD-project: Screened Visions / National Visions - and Counterstrategies

 Arbeider som arkiveres/publiseres i KHIODA reguleres av Lov om opphavsrett til åndsverk.
 Opphavsmannen beholder opphavsretten til materialet i KHIODA, men gir brukerne tillatelse til å sitere fra verket, samt videreformidle det til andre, i henhold til åndsverkslovens regler.
 En forutsetning er at navn på utgiver og opphavsmann angis.
 Kommersiell bruk av verket er ikke tillatt uten etter skriftlig avtale med opphavsmannen.